cbhnac/Batch-task-counter/README.md

 # **Batch task counter**
+This repository contains a variety of Azure functions.

-This is an Azure function with the purpose of counting the number of tasks left in an Azure batch job.
+It currently has a function with the purpose of counting the number of tasks left in an Azure batch job and a function which locally outputs task failures.

 Replace the setting values in `local.settings.json` with your own for it to work locally.